stoeps13/connections-doc/source/admin/admin/r_admin_files_commands.md

 FilesObjectTypeService.deleteType\("Id"\)
 :   Deletes an imported custom object type.

+    !!! note
-    **Note:** The Files application must be restarted after a custom object type has been deleted.
+    The Files application must be restarted after a custom object type has been deleted.

     Parameters: